tengfone/forgetools/README.md

 # ForgeTools

-ForgeTools is a comprehensive desktop application built with Electron that provides a suite of essential development tools for software engineers.
-It offers a collection of formatters, encoders/decoders, converters, and other utilities that work entirely offline.
+ForgeTools is a comprehensive desktop application built with Electron, TypeScript, and Tailwind CSS that provides a suite of essential development tools for software engineers.
+It offers a collection of formatters, encoders/decoders, converters, and other utilities that work entirely **offline**.

 > This project was developed with assistance from Anthropic's Claude AI, which helped with code generation, optimization, and documentation.

+## Tech Stack

+- **Electron-Vite** - Fast build tool for Electron applications
+- **TypeScript** - Type-safe JavaScript
+- **Tailwind CSS** - Utility-first CSS framework
+- **Monaco Editor** - VS Code's editor for code editing
+- **Playwright** - End-to-end testing

 ![ForgeTools Demo](assets/demo.gif)